Skip to contentSkip to frontmatterSkip to Backmatter

 PhD Student

-Cedric is a Master’s student in Materials Science and Engineering at Stanford University.
-He earned his B.A in Physics at the University of California, Berkeley.
-He worked with Professor Anatoli Polkovnikov at Boston University proposing a new definition of chaos in both classical and quantum systems.
-He is currently interested in machine learning and experimental techniques used in 4DSTEM.
+Cedric is a PhD student in Materials Science and Engineering at Stanford University.
+He earned his B.A in Physics at the University of California, Berkeley, and worked with Professor Anatoli Polkovnikov at Boston University proposing a new definition of chaos in both classical and quantum systems.
+He is currently interested in applying novel machine learning techniques for reconstructing atomic electron tomography (AET) data, and automating data collection for AET.

 Defining classical and quantum chaos through adiabatic transformations